moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 ### Success Services Manager Requirements:

- - Bachelor's degree in Business, Technology, or a related field.
+ - Proven experience in customer success services or professional services, preferably in DevOps or a similar technical domain.
- - 3+ years proven experience in customer success, service delivery, or account management within the region.
+ - Strong understanding of the DevOps methodology, software development lifecycle, and related technologies
- - Understanding of DevOps, software development lifecycle
+ - Ability to develop and maintain strong relationships with customers, understanding their needs, and identifying opportunities to improve their experience and time to value
- - Excellent communication skills in English, with proficiency in additional languages a bonus.
+ - Excellent communication and interpersonal skills, with the ability to collaborate effectively with sales teams, customers, and internal stakeholders.
- - Proven ability to collaborate with cross-functional teams and manage multiple projects.
+ - Data-driven mindset with the ability to analyze customer data, identify trends, and make data-informed decisions to optimize success services and improve customer time to value.
  - Experience with customer success metrics, KPIs, and reporting.
- - Strong problem-solving skills and ability to adapt to changing customer needs.
+ - Strong problem-solving skills and the ability to think creatively to develop innovative solutions that address customer challenges and improve their experience.
- - Willingness to travel as required.
+ - Experience in creating and delivering compelling presentations, demonstrations, and training sessions to showcase the value of success services and educate customers on best practices.

-### Success Services Manager Job Grade
+ - Collaborative and team-oriented mindset, with the ability to work closely with cross-functional teams, including product management, engineering, and marketing, to align success services with company goals and objectives.

-The Success Services Manager is a job grade [level 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+ - Willingness to travel as required - up to 25%.

 ### Success Services Manager Performance Indicators